Brian-Baros/SarahMemory/README.md

 **Author:** Brian Lee Baros
 **License:** © 2025 Brian Lee Baros.
 All Rights Reserved.
 ---
+Author Rant of Random and Far out Thoughts...
+?Can a Machine Dream?/?All this talk about AI everywhere, Where Do I fit in at?
+?People are going to lose their jobs?
+Ai is going to be intergrated everywhere?
+?What data is being collected now?, AI will be like Big Brother in 1984 always watching us?
+?As I joke to myself constantly?
+What if I create a system to give people their own AI system?
+Did I just create SKYNET?
+Hold on lets Put in some Safeguards!
+?As I ponder?
+What if?
+Big-Tech Ai's become SKYNET/ the Evil MCP?/ the Matrix?/ a real version of HAL2000?
+?We have no control over AI Data?/?The Robots are Coming?/ Yep seen that movie , Terminator, iRobot, 2001 Space Oddessy, Seen them all.
+?Next thing ya know we'll have the Stargate Replicators, Blade Runner, BSG Cylons, What if we have an AI system that People can Manage?
+?What if We are in control of it, instead of Big Tech being in control of us?
+What is the opposite of what they have?
+?There is more behind the massive data centers, Corporations Merging and buying companies, They all want to be the 1st.
+?an AI Operating system that just isn't a Bot Program, Where the People are in control not random cloud data.
+?What if We want to change the way it looks and operate?
+What if the people have their own Ai Operating System.
+?I wonder Can I do something like Linus Torvalds, maybe like Sir Tim Berners-Lee?
+Create a system and give it away?
+?I'm getting old let me take one last good adventure, a magic carpet ride, lets go above and beyond, yet I know nothing about AI and so little time.
+?I ponder let me go at this in a more philosophical way.
+I want something Tron/Jarvis/Her like, and yet have the ability to help not destroy.
+?Let me figure out how current Ai works now?
+Investigate, Drink Coffee, Study, Drink more Coffee, Deep-Thoughts, MUST HAVE JAVA!
+?Humanity will not embrase AI at first like they didn't accept Bitcoin at first, yet over time it will be everywhere in everything.
+?Holy Shit did my Coffee maker is speaking.
+Am I tripping.
+I hope not just been on a Coffee, Chocolate, and Nicotine High for the Last 2 weeks.
+?I see what AI don't have Memory, I bet you when I start laying the foundation of this project Every AI system will copy.
+?Install Microsoft Co-Pilot Sucks, I can't remember shit.
+I wonder Maybe a Co-pilot Clone?
+Nah Lets build bigger.Lets give it some Memory.
+?What if I took all of the SciFi movies where the Machines were Evil and made a good one?
+One for the people , by the people?
+?Authority around the world whats to control everything.
+Sorry folks I'm a Home Grown Texan, 2A rights baby...,I love America and my freedom
+?Don't mess with Texas, I don't like people who think they are better than others, Lets put some realistic personality into this AI system.
+?Rich folks think they are better than us.
+They have Billions upon Billions of dollars, I live paycheck to paycheck, what difference can I make?
+?Ai is taking leaps and bound at an incrediable rate, I know it's spying on me, I mentioned some stuff on Facebook and BOOM now I find out Google and other Ai systems are scraping the Web.
+Every idea I come up with now I get Bing News Media about how OpenAI is doing this and that.
+WTF, that was an Idea
+I just though of 2 days ago...
+And now they claim it's their Idea?
+Ai is hungry how do we Feed it.. it's a Beast?
+WTF am I thinking it's a beast but one that can trained like a wild Dog, remember White Fang?
+Lets Go about AI a different route?
+Make it Local First? everyone has their own AI system, but we're all broke.
+?Go on the Internet pay this fee that fee, Join this Ai site, Join that one..
+Subscription nightmare..
+What is Ai honestly it's an over glorified Search Engine with functions.
+?Who controls the functions?
+They Do?
+What if we did.
+?What do I call an AI system?
+Lets put a touch of the good Lord and Jesus in to it..hmmm., A princess, in Hebrew thats Sarah, Lets make Sarah Remember conversations.
+!
+BOOM SarahMemory, What shall it be lets start with a Ai Chat Bot, Remember Microsoft Co-Pilot it couldn't remember. and now since The designing Thought process of this program now all AI systems have CHAT MEMORY, and DATA MEMORY, yet I ain't getting paid!
+SHOW ME THE MONEY!!!!
+Okay so Big Tech is now going to take all my concepts and of course they got Billions in Data Centers and Manpower , I'm here on a 15 year old PC system.
+What if My AI system can be more than just a Cloud Base system?
+They are copying my concepts, Let me Take some of theirs and add them into mine, Reverse Engineer Nah..
+Make it all from nothing.
+Build it all from stratch... then Give it all away..
+Hmm.. it's growing 1 to 5 , now 15, 24, 27, 35, 40, 46, nearing 60 Core files, Damn it!
+Jim I'm a Doctor not an AI Programmer.
+Holy Cow! sitting at 66,000+ Lines of code This Project Started on Febuary 20th 2 days after I was let go from my Job, I wanted to do something fun in life Something I would Enjoy like YOLO right..
+I have a Degree in Programming but theirs really no Programming Jobs out here in East Texas, and I enjoy the country life.
+I want to do something else than just Work on Industrial Machines as a Maintenance Mechanic and Maintenance Technican..
+Hmmm.. been an Electrican..
+Chasing Data streams in Code is to me is like chasing a wire in a schematic.
+You know I want something that People can have FUN with, Customize, something that BigTech isn't allowed to have and if they wanna use it..
+SHOW ME THE MONEY then..
+SarahMemory is FREE Software.
+For Hobbiest, Educational purposes...etc...etc.. yeah lets put that into the LICENSE . now LETS EXPLORE the WORLD of AI together...(Singing..."Come with me... and you'll see...
+A world... of Ai Imagination..., Where SarahMemory will become a world of fasination...). - Brian Lee Baros

 ## Overview
 SarahMemory is a next-generation AI-Bot Companion Platform capable of learning, adapting, repairing, and interacting with users across both offline and online environments.